Evaluating a survey

 - and the number of page views since the survey started.

-Below is a history of feedback given to this page, which is grouped by versions, allowing you to correlate the feedback given with the page’s content.
+Below the metrics is the feedback history, which is grouped by versions, allowing you to correlate the feedback given to the page with the page content.

 ☝️ Please notice: Clicking the page title at the very top will open the page in Confluence.